I hate bio sheets, so I’m taking a page from the apostle Paul’s in 2 Corinthians:

 “So, that’s all you really need to know.
 I’m simply Jim, a writer saved by grace.”

 If you’re a conference director and you want me for a keynote address, please use the “intro” above.
 If you need a blurb for your brochure, here are a couple ideas:

 Jim is an award-winning author of over 20 books and 2,000 articles, who has spoken across the United States and overseas.
 He has served as an editor and editorial director at Wesleyan Publishing House, an editor with the American Bible Society, taught writing at Taylor University for 15 years, and has guest-lectured at Liberty, Regent and other universities.
-He is currently writing and speaking full-time as well as editing for ACW Press and other clients.
+He is currently writing and speaking full-time as well as consulting in book development.
 His most important roles, however, are being a child of God, husband, dad and “papaw.”

 Jim is a writer saved by grace.
 That’s what’s most important.
 Not that his 20 books and over 2,000 articles have won numerous national awards, or that he has worked as a magazine and book editor since his sophomore year in college or even that he taught writing for fifteen years at Taylor University.
 And it’s really not important that he’s spoken around the world in churches, colleges and conferences.
 What is important is that he loves God, his family, writing, mentoring writers and Chinese food—in that order.

 Well, you get the idea.

 If you’re conducting a background check—or have a serious case of insomnia—here are some more details, but seriously, I’d love it if you stuck to my introduction above.

 I’ve won awards for four of my books (Campus Life “Book of the Year” and “Retailers Choice Award”) and for reporting and editing (five Evangelical Press Association awards), as well as an “Amy” award for writing in the general market.
 I was also honored with an “Alumnus of the Year in Literature” from Indiana Wesleyan University.
 (Go Wilcats!)